LeroySteele/DiscordBot-SubsequentRP/README.md

 ## Events folder
-Contains the custom events to preform certain desired actions relating to members joinging/leaving, messege reactions and messeges being sent in certain channels.
+Contains the custom events to preform certain desired actions relating to posting announcement messeges and sending the initial messeges with buttons when users can open the ticket types they desire.